 Commitment to Diversity

 We have a strong commitment to creating an environment that is positive and supportive of growth around individual and cultural differences.
-We welcome applicants from all people.
+We welcome applications from all people and encourage those of non-traditional backgrounds and underrepresented communities to apply.

 - Assessment and diagnosis